-A self-catering holiday abroad or in the UK offers you the flexibility and freedom that many other types of holidays do not..
+Stuck on what to take on a self catering family holiday?
+You are not alone!
+A self-catering holiday abroad or self-catering in the UK offers you the flexibility and freedom that many other types of holidays do not.
 For those who are unfamiliar with the concept of a self catering holiday, it’s a holiday where you have a furnished apartment or cottage to yourself, rather than staying in a hotel.
+You can have the whole family-friendly apartment or house to yourself.
 You also can prepare and cook your own meals, rather than eating out at restaurants.
-There are many different types of self catering holidays, including beach holidays, cruising/yachting holidays, skiing holidays and more.
+There are many different types of self-catering holidays, including beach holidays, cruising/yachting holidays, skiing holidays and more.

-In the UK, self catering holiday accommodation is becoming very popular with visitors from all over the world.
+In the UK, self-catering holiday accommodation is becoming very popular with visitors from all over the world, especially since the pandemic in 2020.
 Not only does it give you the opportunity to have a great holiday at a cheap rate, but you can enjoy the comfort of home while on holiday.
-If you’ve never stayed in a self catering holiday accommodation before and are thinking about booking one for your next trip, here is a short guide of what you should take with you.
+If you’ve never stayed in a self catering holiday accommodation before and are thinking about booking one for your next trip, here is a short guide on what you should take with you.

 Read our post on gluten and milk free self-catering.